 In the end, these 125 Honda dirt bikes will go about the same speed whether there’s a teenager or an adult on it.
 But the weight (and height – wind resistance) can play a factor.

-An even more significant variable to getting to top speed is the dirt bike’s gearing.
-With stock gearing, 50 MPH is typical, but by simply changing the size of one (or both) of the sprockets can make a big difference.
+An even more significant variable in getting to top speed is the dirt bike’s gearing.
+With stock gearing, 50 MPH is typical, but simply changing the size of one (or both) of the sprockets can make a big difference.

 Either way, 50 mph is plenty fast for a trail bike.
 You’ll rarely be going that fast.

 Fuel Capacity: 1 Gallon

 Fuel Type: Petrol / Gasoline